silviolgandrade/GetAndCleanData/README.md

-## Repo for Project "Getting and Cleaning Data
+## Repo for Project - Getting and Cleaning Data
-"

 ### Codebook.MD - variables used in the code.